 2. Underpromise and Overdeliver

-Best laid plans are the devil’s something?
-Anyway…
+Mark’s right, we were wrong… Best-laid plans are the devil’s something?

 Takeaway: Add at least 30% to your delivery timeline and manage backer expectations accordingly.
 It’s much better to ship earlier and look like a hero than to ship late and “ruin Christmas.”